On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Preliminaries on standard eigenvalues and eigenfunctions

 where

 and for $i\ge 2$

-where $\psi_j$ is an eigenfunction corresponding to $\nu_j$ for $j=1,\dots, i-1$.
-Using this characterisation it is easy to prove that Properties 1-3 hold still for these generalized eigenvalues $\nu_i$.
+where $\psi_j$ is an eigenfunction corresponding to $\nu_j$ for $j=1,\dots, i-1$. \\ Using this characterization it is easy to prove that Properties 1-3 hold still for these generalized eigenvalues $\nu_i$.

-{ An exhaustive tractation of classical Sturm-Liouville theory can be found, for instance, in the book \cite{Walter}.} Despite the singularity at the origin, problem \eqref{radial-eigenvalue-problem-M} inherits the main properties of the Sturm Liouville eigenvalue problem and in particular the following important one.
+An exhaustive essay of classical Sturm-Liouville theory can be found, for instance, in the book \cite{Walter}, where by classical we mean for a strictly positive weight function.
+In our case the weight $r^{M-1}$ in \eqref{radial-eigenvalue-problem-M} degenerates at the origin, nevertheless this problem inherits the main properties of the Sturm Liouville eigenvalue problems and in particular the following important one.

 \